About the Legal Writing Academy

 Writing Modules - The Content Expert And Writing Expert Team

-Our one-and two- class writing modules integrate legal writing instruction into any substantive law course.
+We integrate writing modules into substantive law course.
 Our legal writing professors duplicate a realistic legal problem based on material supplied by the professor teaching the substantive law course.
 The content expert professor sets the knowledge-based learning goals and the writing professor sets the legal writing goals.
 Students learn the law as they would on the job, by writing a predictive legal memo, client advice letter, persuasive policy brief, factum, or brief to the court.
 The writing professors teach the ins and outs of writing effective predictive and persuasive documents.
-Our two-class modules include a class on self-editing and a reflective writer’s note capturing the student’s learning and new writing strategies.
+The writing module includes a class on self-editing and a reflective writer’s note capturing the student’s learning and new writing strategies.

 Modules and Workshops for First-Year Students